edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 Once this is done, you'll see ``Applied`` along with the migration's ID.
 I like to go one step further in verifying success and see the schema applied to my database.
-To do that, first fire up the EdgeDB console:
+To do that, first fire up the Gel console:

 .. code-block:: bash